Is your grill's temperature dropping in the middle of your cook? Let's try to get your grill normalized again so you clean get dinner on the table.

 2. Check for the proper Startup.

-- Use the HOW TO START YOUR GRILL to make sure you are following the correct startup procedure for your grill.
+- Use the How to Start Your Traeger Pellet Grill to make sure you are following the correct startup procedure for your grill.

 - An improper startup can have adverse effects on the grill, even hours into the cook.